pedrosancao/wordimpress/README.md

 # Wordpress static site generator

 Static site generator using Wordpress API as content source.
-The project still a prototype.
+The project still a proof of concept.
 This implementation retrieves content from [wordpress.org/news](https://wordpress.org/news).

 ## Key features